SAMMISolutions/docs/doc_posts/_components/core.md

 When you right click-Edit commands or double click on your button and press **+**, you can start adding commands to execute when the button is pressed.

 Button commands have their own specific rules that you need to follow, read read more about them in our [Commands-Introduction]({{ "commands/introduction" | relative_url }})  section.

+Once you're done with adding commands, you can now run the button directly from the commands window - no more having to save back to the main screen and testing via a chat command or pressing the button on the deck!
+{% include alert.html text="Please be aware that any commands that involve wildcards or pulling info from the trigger may not work as intended if tested this way - for best results, test the same way you intend for it to be used." type="info" %}

 See the list of all available commands in the **Commands** section.